-Performance royalties are also generated when songs are played on jukeboxes, in cafes, restaurants, karaoke bars, doctors’ waiting rooms etc. Basically, if you hear music when you’re out and about then it’s generating cash for the people who wrote the song you’re listening to.
+Performance royalties are also generated when tracks are downloaded on Beatport, streamed on Traxsource and played in cafes, restaurants, doctors’ waiting rooms etc. Basically, if you hear music when you’re out and about then it’s generating cash for the people who produced the track you’re listening to.
 Anywhere that wants to play music within their business has to pay the PRS for a license in order to do so, by law.
 Even if it’s in an office with just three people working in there; if they want the radio on in the background they have to have a PRS license.

 The basic rule of thumb to keep in mind throughout all this is; the more people who hear it, the more cash is generated.

 Here are some example figures of the kind of money which is generated when your music is played on the radio (as of Q3 2016).
 All the figures here are for a song four minutes in length, as these royalties are all based on the amount of airtime you receive.
-So if you’re doing two-minute punk songs then half all these numbers and if, perchance, you’re Meat Loaf reading this where all your songs are at least eight minutes then double them.
-And on a side note; I love you, Meat Loaf.
+So if you’re doing two-minute house track then half all these numbers and if your tracks are at least eight minutes then double them.

 Again, to stress the point above, the more people who hear it, the more money is generated.
 BBC Radio 2 has the highest number of listeners for any BBC station in the UK and that’s why you’re getting nearly double for a play by Graham Norton than as you are by Nick Grimshaw.
-Most regional BBC stations are worth between £2 and £5 per play, with BBC Radio London being worth £13 due to it obvious listenership size.
+Most regional BBC stations are worth between £2 and £5 per play, with BBC Radio London being the highest due to its listener size.

 All these monetary figures fluctuate and are amended every quarter using RAJAR data.
-RAJAR (RAdio Joint Audience Research) release listener figures for all the radio stations in the UK every few months.
-For example, you only used to get about £5 for being played on BBC 6Music, but ever since they threatened to shut that station down and its listenership increased significantly (they recently got their first million+ listener show in Steve Lamacq), the performance royalties of being featured there have notably jumped.
+RAJAR (Radio Joint Audience Research) release listener figures for all the radio stations in the UK every few months.
+For example, you only used to get about £5 for being played on BBC 6Music, but ever since they threatened to shut that station down and its listenership increased significantly, the performance royalties of being featured there have notably jumped.